Biochemistry

 Best thing about your course?

 Biochemistry at Oxford is incredibly broad, and you get to learn about everything.
 As most people haven’t done Biochemistry before university, the range of areas taught means you get to discover so many new and interesting topics that you didn’t realise existed!
-While it can seem a bit overwhelming at times, you’ll definitely be grateful when you find that your favourite topic is something that you wouldn’t have touched with a 10-foot barge pole if you had just read the description of it!
+While the biochemistry degree can seem a bit overwhelming at times, you’ll definitely be grateful when you find that your favourite topic is something that you wouldn’t have touched with a 10-foot barge pole if you had just read the description of it!

 Most important thing you’ve learnt?

 Take every opportunity you can, without going over the top!
-Your primary motivation for being here will likely be to get a degree, but there is so much more to university life than studying.
+Your primary motivation for being here will likely be to get a biochemistry degree, but there is so much more to university life than studying.
 No matter your interests, whether you’re sporty, musical, theatrical, into food, or into politics, there is always something you can try and get involved in, the tricky thing can often be to remember to leave time to sleep!

 What are tutorials like?

-Tutorial experience ranges from tutor to tutor, but generally you’ll have written an essay or answered some problem questions beforehand which they’ll have looked over and marked.
+Tutorial experience of the biochemistry degree ranges from tutor to tutor, but generally you’ll have written an essay or answered some problem questions beforehand which they’ll have looked over and marked.
 The tutorial itself is a relatively informal discussion of the topic of the essay between the tutor and your tutorial partner(s), making sure everyone understands all the key points from the lecture series as well as some extra information that the tutor thinks is important.
 There’s nothing wrong with not knowing the answer to a question - with some gentle prompting from the tutor, someone will have that ‘lightbulb moment’ and discussion will continue.
 You get given back your essay with feedback, and that’s it!
 There will typically be one or two tutorials a week, so even if they seem scary at first you get used to them really quickly.

 Year: Second